DanielDees/ToDo/README.md

 In order to run the application, first download the project and place it in whichever directory you want.

 ## DB Setup
-To setup the database, use a DB manager like [SequelPro](https://www.sequelpro.com/).
+To setup the database, use a DB manager like [Sequel Pro](https://www.sequelpro.com/).

 In the ToDo project folder, you will notice a subfolder called **"init"**.